 - Ensuring that all staff are supportive, well trained in communication and striving to put people at the centre of their care

 - Focusing on strengths, goals and working within a positive framework

 - Supporting values, rights, beliefs and positive relationships across all stakeholders

 - Encouraging choice wherever relevant to the person and within an environment of respect for others

 The movement towards a person centred approach in the disability support sector demonstrates how fully involving an individual at all stages of their plan will lead to more efficacious and satisfying outcomes.

 By adopting a person centred approach, our methods become safer, of higher quality, and more effective.
 It also satisfies an ethical imperative – involving those in the planning and governance of their care is just simply the right thing to do.
-To start your Lifeplan care plan, contact us today.
+Contact us today to start your Lifeplan care plan.